d2d-weizhi/focus-flow/README.md

 # FocusFlow: A Pomodoro-inspired Showcase

 To avoid losing focus, I will explain the core features of this simple app in point form.
 I have also been using Gemini, the AI tool to assist me with building this showcase project.
 So everything here also serves as our daily recap and notes.

 ## Thought-process

 - The app will always be at the center of the page/screen, even if the user resizes the web page.
-- It will have a height of 900px, so that will be fixed.
+- It will have a width of 600px, so that will be fixed.
 - I want to provide the user with an option of using either a light/dark theme.
 - I will integrate KendoReact into this project later into the development process.
 - We will use the default material theme that comes with KendoReact.
 It already has both the light and